 While your disability insurance claim, appeal, or lawsuit is pending, the insurance company may send you for an independent medical examination.
 The term “independent medical examination” — often referred to as the IME — is a misnomer.
 A more accurate term would be a “defense medical examination.”
 IMEs are conducted by physicians who are paid by the insurance company to evaluate claimants.
 Sometimes insurance companies secure these examinations through outside vendors who act as middlemen between the insurer and the physician.
 The IME process does not favor claimants.
-Boston disabled worker lawyer Jonathan M. Feigenbaum, Esquire, has in-depth knowledge of the IME system and is ready to protect your rights if you are scheduled for an IME.
+Disabled worker lawyer Jonathan M. Feigenbaum, Esquire, has in-depth knowledge of the IME system and is ready to protect your rights if you are scheduled for an IME.

 Why IMEs Are Not Independent

 The independent medical examinations are, more often than not, biased exams that result in unfair medical reports.
 These reports can lead to the loss of benefits and physical, emotional, and financial ruin for claimants.
-Having developed an extensive database of physicians and vendors, Boston disabled worker lawyer Jonathan M. Feigenbaum can help you if you are the victim of an unfair medical opinion.
+Having developed an extensive database of physicians and vendors, Disabled worker lawyer Jonathan M. Feigenbaum can help you if you are the victim of an unfair medical opinion.
 “Independent medical examiners” are rarely independent.
 Too many of these examiners depend on insurance companies for their livelihoods.
 A doctor who is hired by an insurance company wants opportunities for repeat business.
 If the doctor writes reports that favor disability claimants, he or she will not receive additional IME work.

 Our law firm is well aware of the financial interests involved as well as the strategies that must be used to confront this issue.